Citation, DOI, disclosures and article data

 - when seen 'en face' they can look similar to polyps but can be distinguished by the presence of pooling contrast within the diverticulum and forming a meniscus

-- even if seen on a recumbent overhead film, the two can usually be separated; contrast will often outline the pedicle of the polyp and fade out peripherally, whereas the rounded meniscus pooling in the diverticulum with fade centrally 5
+- even if seen on a recumbent overhead film, the two can usually be separated; contrast will often outline the pedicle of a polyp and fade out peripherally, whereas in a diverticulum pooling contrast forms a rounded meniscus with fade centrally 5

 - on CT VR colonoscopy, diverticula will be seen as complete rings delineating the neck, whereas polyps will have an incomplete ring